 When RESPECT-21 was originally funded in January 2015, it was understood that centralisation of specialist surgical pathways for OG, prostate, bladder and kidney cancers would be implemented by December 2015 at the latest.
 The London Cancer centralisations were implemented between December 2015 and April 2016 (broadly in line with anticipated timelines).
-However, it became clear soon after the project started that implementation in Greater Manchester was likely to be delayed for a range of reasons, including the changes in links to NHS England Specialist Commissioning resulting from the process of devolution of health and social care funding to Greater Manchester, and the proposed changes to acute provision resulting from the Healthier Together initiative in GM.
-As of July 2018, the model of care for the centralisation of OG cancer surgery services has been agreed, and implementation has commenced, transferring all elective and emergency OG surgery to one specialist centre, and with establishment of GM-wide surgical SMDT meetings.
+However, implementation in Greater Manchester has been delayed for a range of reasons, including the changes in links to NHS England Specialist Commissioning resulting from the process of devolution of health and social care funding to Greater Manchester, and the proposed changes to acute provision resulting from the Healthier Together initiative in GM27.
+OG cancer surgery services were centralised in September 2018, transferring all elective and emergency OG surgery to one specialist centre, and with establishment of GMwide surgical specialist multidisciplinary team (SMDT) meetings and GM-wide on-call rota.
 For urological cancers, progress is less certain: a model of care has been agreed but implementation has been delayed, particularly because of concerns about the impact of moving urological cancer surgery services on benign urological services.
-An implementation board has been established and is now meeting, and it is anticipated that all prostate surgery will be centralised to one site by September 2018.
-Timelines for the centralisation of bladder and kidney cancer surgery are uncertain, and full centralisation of these services is unlikely to be complete before April 2021.
-As a result of this, we will study the impact and cost-effectiveness of the changes in London only, while we will study the processes of change in both London and Greater Manchester.
+An implementation board has been established and is now meeting, and it was anticipated that all prostate surgery would be centralised to one site by September 2018.
+Timelines for the centralisation of bladder and kidney cancer surgery are uncertain, and full centralisation of these services is unlikely to be completed before April 2021.
+As a result of these delays, we will study the impact and cost-effectiveness of the changes in London only, while we will study the processes of change in both London and Greater Manchester.
 We provide details of our updated study design in the sections that follow.